 A cooperation between the MAK and the Vienna Business Agency.

-The CityFactory is a “real-time” research laboratory for new fields of work in the creative industries, which focuses on discovering and visualizing future urban opportunities.
-In cooperation with the IDRV – Institute of Design Research Vienna, the MAK and the Business Agency are developing the Design Future Map Vienna for the CityFactory 2018.
+The CityFactory is a real-time research lab for new fields of work in the creative economy, which focuses on discovering and visualizing future urban opportunities in Vienna.
+In cooperation with the IDRV– Institute of Design Research Vienna and the Vienna Business Agency, under the hashtag #wiegehtveränderung [How does change work] it aims to identify sustainably proactive pioneers for positive change and give them a voice.
+The format foregrounds networking and activating Vienna’s creative scene, as well as fostering interdisciplinary exchange.

 Project Management (Content):